Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Related Work

-Another class of methods not only deletes the redundant branches of Voronoi subsets; instead, they obtain medial axis points first and leverage the properties of the (weighted) Voronoi diagram to establish the connectivity between these medial axis points. \cite{amenta2001power} takes a subset of Voronoi diagram vertices as ``poles'' and uses the weighted Voronoi diagram to obtain the topological connection between them.
-This structure is referred to as power shape.
-As the sampling density increases, this structure converges to the medial axis.
-To get a compact medial axis, \cite{dou2022coverage,wang2024coverage} gradually select skeletal points from a set of candidate points until it reaches the number specified by the user, and infer connectivity from primitive medial axis surface. \cite{wang2022computing} propose a novel method to preserve the feature, especially for CAD-like models.
-Using a restricted power diagram, they optimize the position of the inner medial balls and connect them to create a medial mesh. \cite{wang2024mattopo} further enhances topological correctness while ensuring geometric features; however, the extensive use of tet slicing operations increases the computational overhead.
+Another class of methods obtains medial points first and then leverages weighted Voronoi properties to establish connectivity. \citet{amenta2001power} selected a subset of Voronoi vertices as ``poles'' and used weighted Voronoi diagrams to infer connectivity, forming a structure known as the power shape, which converges to the medial axis as sampling density increases.
+To obtain compact representations, \citet{dou2022coverage} and \citet{wang2024coverage} incrementally selected skeletal points from candidate sets until a target number was reached, inferring connectivity from the primitive medial surface. \citet{wang2022computing} proposed a feature-preserving method for CAD-like models by optimizing inner medial balls via a restricted power diagram.
+More recently, \citet{wang2024mattopo} further improved topological correctness while maintaining geometric fidelity, although extensive tetrahedral slicing operations increase computational overhead.